The Ultimate Guide to Mastering Email Deliverability

 Step Three: Your Sent Mail Is Delivered

 From the emails that are successfully sent, most of them should be delivered (meaning they get to where they’re supposed to go).
-Those that aren’t either soft bounced or hard bounced.
+Those that don't get delivered are either soft bounced or hard bounced.

 Bounced Email: Why Wasn’t My Email Delivered?